-The kind of culture an organization has is one of the biggest factors in determining its success or failure.
-An entangled culture will stymy growth and prevent success for your organization.
-An emergent culture will be a driving force in your organization’s success.
+Your organizational culture is one of the biggest factors in determining the success or failure of your company.
+An entangled culture stymies growth and prevents success for your organization.
+An emergent culture is a driving force in your organization’s success.

 Culture is a part of all organizations.
 However, not every culture is created equal.
-For example, some cultures can foster innovation and success, while others can breed conflict and a lack of productivity.
+For example, some cultures can foster innovation and success, while others can breed conflict, a lack of productivity, and stress at work.
 With this in mind, how can we determine whether an organization has an entangled or emergent culture?